joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

     $ verbatim_index   <dbl> 1

-Important columns to note are `verbatim_name` with the original query name and `species` with the accetped binomial in GBIF.
+Important columns to note are `verbatim_name` with the original query name and `species` with the accepted binomial in GBIF.

 Some other interesting columns are `status` and `matchType`.
 Let’s see what kind of values those include: